Timinator2000/Algorithm_X/06 - your turn/05 - einstein riddle.md

 #2 is very clear.
 You cannot put salad in the same column as Georges!
 Sounds like mutual exclusivity, right?
 But what about #1.
 How can we handle mutual inclusivity, actions that _must_ happen together?

-Assume I have a set of items: `{a, b, c, d, e}` and it is given that `a` and `c` are mutually inclusive.
-I have to choose two items from the set, but if I choose `a`, I must also choose `c` or if I first choose `c`, I must also choose `a`.
+Assume I have a set of options: `{a, b, c, d, e}` and it is given that `a` and `c` are mutually inclusive.
+I have to choose two options from the set, but if I choose `a`, I must also choose `c` or if I first choose `c`, I must also choose `a`.
 Any combination of `b`, `d` and `e` would be fine.
 In this playground, we have only covered mutual exclusivity, never inclusivity.
 Is there a way we can handle this situation with what we already know?
 There sure is!

 If `a` and `c` must be chosen together, I could shift my perspective and say: